Mondo Cane ("A Dog's World") is a 1962 film directed by Gualtiero Jacopetti, Paolo Cavara, and Franco Prosperi.

 - National Geographic Nudity: The topless women of Kiriwina Island, literally hunting for men.
 Notably, when the film depicts white women for fanservice, like the French ladies flirting with American sailors, the white women keep their tops on.

 - Soundtrack Dissonance: The film's composer Riz Ortolani was a master at doing this, with the most outrageous moments often being accompanied by music that sounds like it could have been the backing track to a contemporary pop ballad.
 Indeed, one of the recurring melodies in the soundtrack became the basis for "More", a contemporary pop ballad which was a hit in 1963.
+Nearly two decades later, Ortolani would employ this same method, to terrifying effect, in Cannibal Holocaust.

 - To the Pain: According to the narration, a shark in the waters off Malaysia recently killed and ate a 12-year-old boy.
 So the local fishermen are getting their revenge by hooking sharks and force-feeding them poisonous sea urchins, which ensures that the sharks will die a slow and painful death in about seven days.